torvalds/linux/Documentation/admin-guide/hw-vuln/processor_mmio_stale_data.rst

    ROCKETLAKE           06_A7H        1
    ===================  ============  =========

-If a CPU is in the affected processor list, but not affected by a variant, it is indicated by new bits in MSR IA32_ARCH_CAPABILITIES.
+If a CPU is in the affected processor list, but analt affected by a variant, it is indicated by new bits in MSR IA32_ARCH_CAPABILITIES.
 As described in a later section, mitigation largely remains the same for all the variants, i.e. to clear the CPU fill buffers via VERW instruction.